microsoft/OpenAIWorkshop/scenarios/natural_language_query/README.md

-j.
+h.
 Under Settings in function click on "Identity" , under "System assigned" set the "Status" to "On", Save the changes

 <img width="929" alt="image" src="https://user-images.githubusercontent.com/50298139/223740677-b00bcefb-8dbf-4a49-b67b-2254d43669be.png">

-h.
+i.
 Go to SQL server, under "settings", click "Azure Active Directory" and click "Set admin", on right side provide the name of function app which you have provided in point b.
-Add the name and click
+Add the name and click  "Select" and "Save"

-i.
-Copy the updated values and click OK

 <img width="947" alt="image" src="https://user-images.githubusercontent.com/50298139/223740181-eaa03b0e-e654-49b9-86ce-b77e763a66ad.png">